joelinux/esp32NTP/README.md

 This is convenient, but it lowers the accuracy.
 But the time results are usually in the low milliseconds.

+## Why do this?
+Good question.
+I hope to have an answer here shortly.

 ## Features